cmd1209/portfolio/_profile/story.md

 <blockquote>What comes first – permission to work or permission to stay?</blockquote>

 Landing a job was the easiest part of starting a career in Germany.
 It proved to be more difficult to be granted permission to work in Germany.
 I wasn't granted permission to stay in Germany without first being granted permission to work, and I wasn't granted permission to work in Germany without first being granted permission to stay.
-It was litterly the chicken before the egg paradox.
+It was literally the chicken before the egg paradox.

-We
+For the following 6 years this problem was simply worked around by employers insisting that I was uniquely qualified as an American because they had future intentions of opening an office in the United States.